spideai/maxelabolg/README.md

 - after that you can pin the extension on the top right of your browser

-# How to use maxelaborg:
+# How to use maxelabolg:

 - go to global-exam website
 - start a new activity